Blued Trees Symphony Painting Project ~ Wednesday, July 19

 Water Quality Survey

 Both the House and Senate of the WV Legislature have introduced similar bills that would allow more toxins in our waters.
 SB 246 and HB 2506 have both been referred to their respective judiciary committees for consideration, check out our summary on the bills.
 Now is the time to let those committee members know that you want them to say “no” to dumping more dangerous toxins and cancer-causing chemicals in our drinking water supplies.
-Click here to send your message today.Let legislators know that more toxic pollution is not what we want for the future of West Virginia.
+Click here to send your message today.

 More information HERE